-Back in August 2012, my colleague Egan Cheung wrote an analysis in a Chart of the Week using a LinkedIn search to prove how valuable Eloqua skills can be in obtaining a job promotion.
+Back in August 2012, Egan Cheung wrote an analysis in a Chart of the Week using a LinkedIn search to prove how valuable Eloqua skills can be in obtaining a job promotion.
 His conclusion was that based on a 39% growth statistic among top-level job titles over a five-month period, it is clear that marketing automation, and Eloqua skills in particular, are huge core competencies of value in the current job market.

 I decided to take a look from a different angle to determine how important Marketing Automation skills are in job searches, also using LinkedIn data as the model, although one could incorporate other job searching web sites such as Monster.com, CareerBuilder.com, etc.